 In the last few years, we’ve all become used to being able to access services quickly and easily online – with just the tap of a finger.
 Here at the eHealth Centre of Excellence, we are committed to providing digital choices for patients to access care – when and where they need it.

-As you’ll see in the video on the left, the digital health tools supported by our team are making the healthcare system more accessible to patients and much easier to navigate.
-Some of these tools are used by your dcotor and other care providers to securely access important healthcare data in real-time so they can make informed decisions regarding your care quickly.
+As you’ll see in the video on the left, the digital health tools supported by our team are making the healthcare system more accessible to patients/caregivers and much easier to navigate.
+Some of these tools are used by your doctor and clinicians in your circle of care to securely access important healthcare data in real-time so they can make informed decisions regarding your care quickly.

 |We are currently helping family doctors get set up with virtual care – which enables you to use online platforms to interact with your doctor using video visits, audio calls and email.
 This is especially great if you live in a rural community, have limited access to transportation, have limited mobility, or can’t take time off work to visit your doctor in person.